svhulse/gfg-model/README.md

 **Figure S3**: cov_gs, cov_gv\
 **Figure S4**: all scenarios listed below

-Once all necesary rasters are made, you should be able to run the figure scripts, which will save the images to the figures folder.
+Once all necessary rasters are made, you should be able to run the figure scripts, which will save the images to the figures folder.

 ### Predefined Scenarios
 **nocov_gs:** no coevolution, fixed intermediate recombination, varied costs of general and specific resistance\